shaniber/recipes/content/appetisers/cheesy-baked-dip.md

 + 1            round bread loaf, hollowed out
 ~~~~

 ## Directions
-Mix first seven ingredients together and put into the hollowed out bread loaf.
+Mix first seven ingredients together and put into the hollowed out bread
+loaf.
 Bake at 350 degrees uncovered for one hour.
-Serve with leftover bread or chips.
+Serve with leftover
+bread or chips.

 ## Yield
-A loaf full of dip, enough to share at a potluck.
+20 people, aloaf full of dip, enough to share at a potluck.